Any-Dimensional Polynomial Optimization via de Finetti Theorems: Introduction

 \subsection{Related Work}

 Our work is related to several areas.
 We now survey past work in these areas and explain the connection with our own results in more detail.

 \paragraph{Polynomial Optimization.} Leveraging the literature on sums-of-squares and moment (SOS) methods for fixed-dimensional POPs~\cite{parrilo2003semidefinite, lasserre2001global, blekherman2012semidefinite}, a recent body of work has developed convex relaxations for any-dimensional problems in special cases.
 SDP relaxations for unconstrained problems of the form of Example~\ref{ex:power_means} for the particular case of $d=1$ were studied in~\cite{acevedo2024power}, while specific unconstrained cases of Example~\ref{ex:power_sums} were studied in~\cite{acevedo2023wonderful,acevedo2024symmetric} (see Section~\ref{sec:symmetric_funcs} for a `higher-dimensional' generalization of Example~\ref{ex:power_sums}).
 There is also a long line of work on certifying inequalities between graph homomorphism densities using SOS techniques, also known as flag algebras in the literature~\cite{razborov_2007,raymond2018symmetric,raymond2018symmetry,brosch_thesis}.
 Setting up these SDP relaxations often involves serious and case-specific analytic work related to taking certain limits of symmetry-reduced SDPs.
 These, in turn, are based on understanding decompositions into irreducibles of spaces of polynomials with increasing degrees; see~\cite{acevedo2024power,acevedo2024symmetric,polak2022symmetry,brosch_thesis} for example.
 In contrast, our methods are more straightforward to apply, as our finite-dimensional POPs for obtaining lower bounds can be constructed automatically for a given any-dimensional POP, including in settings where the relevant decompositions into irreducibles become quite involved~\cite{polak2022symmetry}.
 SDP relaxations of these finite-dimensional POPs can subsequently be computed using standard software packages.
-Another hierarchy of SDP relaxations were developed in~\cite{klep2025sums} for a class of optimization problems over measures encompassing Example~\ref{ex:power_means}.
+Another hierarchy of SDP relaxations was developed in~\cite{klep2025sums} for a class of optimization problems over measures encompassing Example~\ref{ex:power_means}.
 In that work, the authors apply techniques inspired by noncommutative SOS directly to the reformulation of the limiting optimal value as an optimization problem over measures~\eqref{eq:optim_over_measures}.
 It is not, however, clear how to extend their approach to other any-dimensional POPs, such as Examples~\ref{ex:power_sums}-\ref{ex:graph_densities}, where the limiting optimal value does not admit such a formulation.
+There is also a literature studying the limitations of SOS-based relaxations, and more generally undecidability, for the above families of any-dimensional POPs, including~\cite{hatami2011undecidability, acevedo2023wonderful,Blekherman_Raymond_Wei_2024,acevedo2024symmetric, acevedo2024power, klep2025sums}.
+Some of these works involve explicit constructions or reductions, while others involve algebra-geometric methods such as tropicalization and Timofte's half degree principle.